Bakeries & Fall Colour Tour

 Bakeries & Fall Colours

-Fall is the best time of year to go for a relaxing hike, and there is no better time for a hike than after you’ve visited a local scratch bakery and tried their delectable sweets!
-Try one or all of these great bakery and fall colour hiking suggestions!
+Fall is the best time of year to go for a relaxing hike, and there is no better time for a hike than after you’ve visited a local scratch bakery or ice cream shop and tried their delectable sweets!
+Try one or all of these great bakery, ice cream and fall colour hiking suggestions!

 Humble Pie Butter Tart Factory & Pizzeria & Baysville Historic Walking Trail